-TFN/ABN withholding-withholding tax is presently imposed on the payment of interest on certain securities unless the relevant payee has quoted an Australian tax file number ("TFN"), (in certain circumstances) an ABN or proof of some other exception (as appropriate).
+(d) TFN/ABN withholding-withholding tax is presently imposed on the payment of interest on certain securities unless the relevant payee has quoted an Australian tax file number ("TFN"), (in certain circumstances) an ABN or proof of some other exception (as appropriate).
 A withholding rate of 47% currently applies.
-A Bill has been introduced into the Federal Parliament which, if passed, would increase the rate of withholding to 47.5% from 1 July 2019.

 Assuming the requirements of section 128F of the Australian Tax Act are satisfied with respect to Subordinated Notes, then withholding will not apply to payments to a Non-Australian Holder who does not hold their Subordinated Notes in the course of carrying on a business at or through a permanent establishment in Australia.
-Payments to Australian Holders in respect of Subordinated Notes may be subject to a withholding where the

-Australian Holder does not quote a TFN, ABN or provide proof of an appropriate exemption (as appropriate);
+Payments to Australian Holders in respect of Subordinated Notes may be subject to a withholding where the Australian Holder does not quote a TFN, ABN or provide proof of an appropriate exemption (as appropriate);

-- Dividend Withholding Tax-Non-Australian Holders may be subject to dividend withholding tax ("DWT") on certain distributions paid on equity interests in Australian resident entities (such as Ordinary Shares).
-DWT is generally imposed to the extent "franking credits" do not attach to the relevant distribution.
+(e) Dividend withholding Tax-Non-Australian Holders may be subject to dividend withholding tax ("DWT") on certain distributions paid on equity interests in Australian resident entities (such as Ordinary Shares).
+DWT is generally imposed to the extent "franking credits" do not attach to the relevant distribution and the distribution is not declared to be "conduit foreign income".
 Australian DWT is imposed at a general rate of 30% but the rate may be reduced under an applicable double tax treaty.
 Holders should consider the application of DWT in the event the Holder's Subordinated Notes are Converted into Ordinary Shares.
-Challenger does not "gross-up" distributions on its Ordinary Shares to account for the imposition of DWT; - additional withholdings from certain payments to non-residents-the Governor-General may make regulations requiring withholding from certain payments to non-residents of Australia (other than payments of interest and other amounts which are already subject to the current IWT rules or specifically exempt from those rules).
+Challenger does not "gross-up" distributions on its Ordinary Shares to account for the imposition of DWT;

+- (f) additional withholdings from certain payments to non-residents-the Governor-General may make regulations requiring withholding from certain payments to non-residents of Australia (other than payments of interest and other amounts which are already subject to the current IWT rules or specifically exempt from those rules).
 Regulations may only be made if the responsible Minister is satisfied the specified payments are of a kind that could reasonably relate to assessable income of foreign residents.
-The possible application of any future regulations to the proceeds of any sale of Subordinated Notes will need to be monitored by Holders; - garnishee directions by the Commissioner of Taxation-the Commissioner may give a direction requiring the Issuer to deduct from any payment to a Holder or the holder of an Ordinary Share any amount in respect of Australian tax payable by the Holder.
-If the Issuer is served with such a direction, then the Issuer will comply with that direction and will make any deduction required by that direction; - supply withholding tax-payments in respect of Subordinated Notes can generally be made free and clear of any "supply withholding tax"; and - goods and services tax-neither the issue nor receipt of Subordinated Notes should give rise to a liability for GST in Australia on the basis that the supply of Subordinated Notes should comprise either an input taxed financial supply or (in the case of an offshore subscriber) a GST-free supply.
+The possible application of any future regulations to the proceeds of any sale of Subordinated Notes will need to be monitored by Holders; - (g) garnishee directions by the Commissioner of Taxation-the Commissioner may give a direction requiring the Issuer to deduct from any payment to a Holder or the holder of an Ordinary Share any amount in respect of Australian tax payable by the Holder or holder of an Ordinary Share (as applicable).
+If the Issuer is served with such a direction, then the Issuer will comply with that direction and will make any deduction required by that direction; - (h) supply withholding tax-payments in respect of Subordinated Notes can generally be made free and clear of any "supply withholding tax"; and - (i) goods and services tax-neither the issue nor receipt of Subordinated Notes should give rise to a liability for GST in Australia on the basis that the supply of Subordinated Notes should comprise either an input taxed financial supply or (in the case of an offshore subscriber that is a non-resident of Australia) a GST-free supply.
 Furthermore, neither the payment of the Redemption Price or interest by the Issuer, nor the disposal of the Subordinated Notes by the Holder, should give rise to any GST liability in Australia.